fenok/react-router-typesafe-routes/README.md

 ## What can be improved

 -   It would be nice to have type-checking for route state.

--   It may be a good idea to convert path params like `'foo/bar/baz'` into arrays.
-Right now it can be done with a custom transformer.

 ## How is it different from existing solutions?